jranger615/T500-RPI-KlipperScreen/README.md

   ![image](https://github.com/user-attachments/assets/0f5a40a9-b023-4ef4-b964-5b85a3afd00f)
  * Take your RPI4 and insert it to the RPI4 TOP.
+ * Install RPI4 Fan per instructions included
- * Place the TOP on the LCD Backing plate
+ * Place the TOP on the LCD Backing plateon RPI4
  * Insert 4 m3x12 bolts in the 4 corners to hold them in place
  * Attach the back to the LCD front and install 4-m3x6 bolts to attach all together
  * Install 3 - m4x6 into the Mounting Bracket